 We mainly focus on long GRBs.
-We use a simple top-hat jet model similar to that of \cite{Farinelli..2021}, assuming that the radiation only lasts for a very short time interval ($\delta t$) in the local burst frame.
+We used a simple top-hat jet model similar to that of \cite{Farinelli..2021}.
+For simplicity, the radiation was assumed to only last for a very short time interval ($\delta t$) in the local burst frame.
 In other words, photons are emitted from the shell at almost the same time.
 Hence the photon arrival time is largely decided by the curvature effect.
-Considering a photon emitted at the radius $r$ with a polar angle $\theta$, it will reach the observer at
+A photon emitted at a radius $r$ with a polar angle $\theta$ will reach the observer at

-where $c$ is the speed of light and $z$ is the redshift of the source. $\theta_{1}$ refers to the angle where the photons arrive at us first.
+where $c$ is the speed of light, and $z$ is the redshift of the source. $\theta_{1}$ refers to the angle from which the photons first arrive.
 We have $\theta_{1}=0$ for an on-axis jet ($\jet \ge \obs$), and $\theta_{1}=\obs - \jet$ for an off-axis jet ($\jet < \obs$).
 The emission is produced through internal shocks, which can naturally dissipate the kinetic energy of a baryonic fireball \citep{Zhang..2018}.
-As a result, we have $r \sim \gamma^{2} d$, where $\gamma$ is the bulk Lorentz factor of the shell and $d$ is the initial separation between the clumps ejected by the central engine \citep{Kobayashi..1997}.
+As a result, we have $r \sim \gamma^{2} d$, where $\gamma$ is the bulk Lorentz factor of the shell, and $d$ is the initial separation between the clumps ejected by the central engine \citep{Kobayashi..1997}.
 A schematic illustration of our model is presented in Figure \ref{fig:1}.

 Usually, the light curve of a single GRB pulse is composed of a fast rising phase and an exponential decay phase \citep{Li..2021}.
 Complicated processes may be involved in the prompt GRB phase, such as the hydrodynamics of the outflow and the cooling of electrons \citep{Zhang..2007}.
 Analytical solutions will be too difficult to derive if these ingredients are included.
 Especially in the context of the internal shock model, our assumption of a small $\delta t$ implies that the pulse is simply produced by the collision of two very thin shells.
 In realistic cases, a reverse shock may form and propagate backward during the collision.
 The pulse profile could then be affected by the hydrodynamics of the flow, not only by the curvature of the emitting shell.
 Depending on the initial distribution of the Lorentz factor, the effect can remain moderate, however, and the two-shell model we considered is approximately valid.